ericshuk/river-of-god-canada/README.md

 ✅ Built with **Next.js 15** for performance and scalability
 ✅ **Tailwind CSS 3.4** for utility-first styling
 ✅ **HeroUI (formerly NextUI)** for accessible and elegant UI components
+✅ **Framer Motion** for smooth block animations and dynamic UI interactions
 ✅ **TypeScript 5** for type safety and maintainability
 ✅ **Dark mode** support for improved user experience
 ✅ **Atomic design methodology** for scalable component organization